davidgasquez/handbook/content/communications.md

 * Prepare.
 What do you value in someone?
 Where do you think are their biggest opportunities to improve?
 * Keep the feedback actionable, specific, and kind.
 * How to compose a successful critical commentary \(_from_ [_Daniel Dennett_](https://en.wikipedia.org/wiki/Daniel_Dennett)\):
-  * You should attempt to re-express your target’s position so clearly, vividly, and fairly that your target says, _"Thanks, I wish I’d thought of putting it that way"_.
+  * You should attempt to re-express your target's position so clearly, vividly, and fairly that your target says, _"Thanks, I wish I'd thought of putting it that way"_.
   * You should list any points of agreement \(if they are not matters of general or widespread agreement\).
   * You should mention anything you have learned from your target.
   * Only then are you permitted to say so much as a word of rebuttal or criticism.